hsfzxjy/vscode-remote-glibc-patch/README.md

 ```

 Depending on your use case, you may want to modify `~/.bashrc`/`~/.bash_profile` (for yourself only) or `/etc/bashrc`/`/etc/profile` (for all users).

+## Contributing

+If the provided artifacts won't meet your OS/kernel/arch combination, feel free to create an issue and I will add them!